TIPWelcome to my CS205 lecture notes! Because the lecture is not in English, I will try my best to translate it.

 Foreword

 Welcome to the Lab 14 study notes!
 This lab will introduce the exception handling mechanism in C++, a powerful way to deal with errors that allows programs to respond to unexpected situations (exceptions) at runtime.
-We will learn the usage of try
+We will learn the usage of try, throw, and catch keywords, how to define and use custom exception classes, and how to leverage the exception classes provided by the C++ standard library.
+Additionally, we will explore assertions (assert) as a debugging tool.

 Exceptions and Exception Handling